guptaachin/SynTextFromPPTs/README.md

-# Generating the data for a language recognition model(based on CNNs).
+# Generating the data for a language recognition model.

 This is a part of the data collection/generation work I did at Information Sciences Institute, Marina del Ray.